 Project managers may spend personnel line items with discretion between positions listed.

 To request an amendment, please discuss it at the bi-annual update meeting with MITPPC.
-If it is more urgent, contact Heather Koop at [email protected].
+If it is more urgent or affects your project timeline, contact Heather Koop at [email protected].

 Contact